aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 alias: bottlerocket@v1.20.4
 ```
 The Windows family does not support pinning, so only `latest` is supported.

+An `alias` is mutually exclusive and may not be specified with any other terms.

 To select an AMI by name, use the `name` field in the selector term.
 To select an AMI by id, use the `id` field in the selector term.
 To select AMIs that are not owned by `amazon` or the account that Karpenter is running in, use the `owner` field - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.